 Podcasting is one of the many vehicles we can use to get our message across to our audience of readers, listeners, clients and customers.
 If you’re a regular visitor here you probably know about my YouTube channel, but it might come as a surprise to you that I’ve been podcasting for almost two years.
 Earlier this week, I made the podcast available to a wider audience and you’ll be happy to know that you can download the Ms. Ileane Speaks podcast on iTunes.
 Yay!

-As interest in the format continues to gain popularity, now is an excellent time for you to educate yourself about podcasting and how you can use it to expand your audience and perhaps grow your business.
-By definition, (according to Wikipedia) a podcast:
+As interest in the audio podcasting format continues to gain popularity, now is an excellent time for you to educate yourself and how you can use it to expand your audience and perhaps grow your business.
+Take a look at people like John Lee Dumas or James Schramko who are taking the industry by storm, and growing their businesses by leaps and bounds through the use of podcasting.

 “is a type of digital media consisting of an episodic series of files (either audio or video) subscribed to and downloaded through web syndication.”

-One crucial component to starting a podcast that cannot be overlooked, is getting the right podcasting gear.
+One crucial component to starting a podcast which cannot be overlooked, is getting the right podcasting gear.
 You might find podcasting gear to be one of the most fascinating and down-right fun aspects of the whole concept of podcasting.
 And just like anything else, you can take the high road and make a huge investment or you can try to do it on the cheap.
 I started out using a really cheap headset microphone that picked up tons of background noise and hum.
 I ended up somewhere in the middle of the road with a USB mic from Samson.

 Podcasting Gear I’m Currently Using

-The Samson C03U is the condenser mic that I’ve been using since 2010.
-I admit that when I first started using the mic, I didn’t know what I was doing
+The Samson C03U is the condenser mic that I've been using since 2010.
+I admit that when I first started using the mic, I didn't know what I was doing 🙁

 I was fortunate enough to meet up with @mediacastguy on Twitter which was a blessing (and one of the reasons Twitter is my favorite social network).
 When he saw that I needed help with my mic he was nice enough to meet with me on Skype and walk me through all of the settings and explained how each one can be used.
 Once I got the mic set-up properly and found the “sweet spot” in terms of how far I need to place the mic from my mouth, the sound quality of my recordings was improved 100%.